 Despite their contributions to gender equality, Murray had a life-long struggle with gender identity.
 As a child in the 1910s, young Pauli and supportive Aunt Pauline had a deal: Pauli could wear pants all week but had to wear a dress on Sundays for church.

-Later in life, doctors were dismissive when Pauli sought, for example, testosterone many decades before it was seen as a viable treatment.
+Later in life, doctors were not supportive when Pauli sought, for example, testosterone many decades before it was seen as a viable treatment.
 Pauli’s self-description in a note to one doctor: “One of nature’s experiments: A girl who should have been a boy.”

-Please help us keep bringing queer air to your ears.
-Out in the Bay is an independent non-profit production.
-Your gift will help keep LGBTQ voices and stories coming to you and others who might not be able to give.
+Year-end request: Please help us keep bringing LGBTQ news, voices and stories to the world by making a tax-deductible donation to Out in the Bay now.
+We’ve been promised $1,500 from a generous donor if we get that much from other donors by January 10.
+Thanks and all best to you in 2022!
 (Donate tabs on our website will take you to a Media Alliance interface.
 Media Alliance is our non-proft 501(c)3 fiscal agent.
 Your gift will be earmarked for Out in the Bay.)

 This episode was produced by Kendra Klang and edited by Christopher Beale.